 The midge is a tiny, flying insect with a wing span of just 1-2mm.

-Midges like warm, damp conditions, such as bogs and grasslands in the summer months.
-Populations of midges can reach very high numbers between late spring and late summer, and they are particularly common in the Scottish Highlands.
+Midge season tends to take place between mid-May to early September.
+Midges like warm, damp conditions, such as bogs and grasslands and populations of midges can reach very high numbers between late spring and late summer, and are particularly common in the Scottish Highlands.

 Midges are attracted to the carbon dioxide we breathe out, along with other odours.
 Once they’ve found a victim they inject an anticoagulant into the blood, so they can then feed off of it.
 This is what causes the irritation and itching, but generally the bite isn't dangerous for humans.